-- 11. The Deputy President (Finance & Services) shall: - 11.1.
-Take on Presidential duties as appropriate, - 11.2.
+- 11.2.
 Be responsible for reporting student opinion on health and safety to the College and external bodies, suggesting areas for development, in conjunction with the relevant Union committees, - 11.3.
 Be jointly responsible with Deputy President (Clubs & Services) for the training, support and recognition of Clubs, Societies & Projects (CSP) volunteers, in conjunction with the relevant Union committees and staff, - 11.4.
 Be jointly responsible with Deputy President (Clubs & Societies) for overseeing support on financial matters to Clubs, Societies & Projects, - 11.5.
 Be responsible for the Union's Financial Procedures, - 11.6.
-Be responsible for the Union's Health and Safety Procedures. - 11.7.
+Be responsible for the Union's Health and Safety Procedures, - 11.7.
 Be responsible for the commercial services the Union provides, including, but not limited to: conferencing, retail and licensed trade services, - 11.8.
 Be responsible for the sponsorship of the Union.